 - Effectively adopt technology

 Technology remains the foundation for effectively engaging in a remote working environment.
 Ensure that adequate and right technology and equipment is available for employees.
 Identify the required software, and provide requisite hardware, network access and configurations for an individual to perform his job.
+Give adequate access and training for job-based tools so that work quality and deadlines are not compromised.
+Workplace communication tools such as slack and project managment tools like proofhub help you make that transition to remote work faster.
 Develop online documents for acknowledgement and verification for the new hire, as well employee handbooks and other employee related information such as benefits.

 - Develop a virtual onboarding plan